All Episodes

 And we have failed them spectacularly.

-um uh in a in many ways it's like a modern day version isn't it sure is and uh look the climactic moment of the trial came when Darrow, realizing he was losing, pulls a rabbit out of his hat and he dares to call the prosecutor William Jennings Bryant of the witness stand as an expert on the Bible knowing that Brian couldn't resist because his ego is as big as all outdoors.
+And look, the climactic moment of the trial came when Darrow, realizing he was losing, pulls a rabbit out of his hat, and he dares to call the prosecutor William Jennings Bryan to the witness stand as an expert on the Bible, knowing that Brian couldn't resist because his ego was as big as all outdoors.

 And I had great respect for the man.